rocket-pool/docs.rocketpool.net/docs/guides/houston/pdao-voting.md

 ```
 rocketpool pdao proposals execute
 ```
-You will be prompted to select a proposal to execute.
+You will be prompted to select a proposal to execute, the proposal will be applied to the protocol after this step!

 After the proposal has passed the voting periods, the proposer MAY unlock their RPL bond, unless the proposal was defeated by a challenge or vetoed.